BetaNYC/NYC-CIF/lessons/03-03-GitHub-and-Agile.md

 Service Level Agreement (SLA) - Unless it is a holiday or weekend, all tickets should be reviewed with in 24 hours.

 #### Decision Tree

 1. GitHub Issue
-	this is where you create tasks for you or others.
+- this is where you create tasks for you or others.
 1. Slack:
-	This is for real time conversations and chatting.
+- This is for real time conversations and chatting.
 1. Discourse / Talk.Beta.NYC
+- Journaling
+- Conversations with mentors
+- Private Messages and messages to your teammates

 ### Issue tags